 Support for Every Growing Cloud-Based System Integration

 There are many new systems in the cloud (like S/4HANA Cloud) that communicate with other cloud-based systems.
-Why would you want to use an on-prem middleware in those cases?
+Why would you want to use on-prem middleware in those cases?

 CPI’s Message Volume-Based License Model